davxiao/davidxiao-web/content/post/notes-from-my-journey-in-reactjs/index.md

 ### State Updates May Be Asynchronous

-`setState()` schedules an update to a component’s state object.
+`setState()` "schedules" an update to a component’s state object.
 When state changes, the component responds by re-rendering.

 Consider using setState() that accepts a function rather than an object when you need to update state variables.